apache/jena-site/content/documentation/txn/index.md

 ## Overview

 Transaction provide applications with a safe way to use and update data between threads.
-The properies of transactions are [ACID](https://en.wikipedia.org/wiki/ACID)
+The properties of transactions are [ACID](https://en.wikipedia.org/wiki/ACID)
 - Atomic, Consistent, Isolation, Durable -
 meaning that groups of changes are made visible to other transactions in a single unit or all chnages are not at all, and when made chnages are not